 Consistency (C) in CAP implies that reads and writes are strongly consistent, i.e. the system offers linearizability.
 Weaker forms such as causal consistency or “read your writes” consistency is not sufficient.
 As mentioned initially, Vespa is an eventually consistent data store and therefore does not offer this property.
 In practice, Consistency requires the use of a majority consensus algorithm, which Vespa does not currently use.

 Availability (A) in CAP implies that all requests receive a non-error response regardless of how the network may be partitioned.
 Vespa is dependent on a centralized (but fault tolerant) node health checker and coordinator.
 A network partition may take place between the coordinator and a subset of nodes.
 Operations to nodes in this subset aren’t guaranteed to succeed until the partition heals.
-As a consequence, Vespa is not guaranteed to be strongly available so we treat this as a “limited subset” of AP.
+As a consequence, Vespa is not guaranteed to be strongly available, so we treat this as a “limited subset” of AP (though this is not technically part of the CAP definition).

 In practice, the best-effort semantics of Vespa have proven to be both robust and highly available in common datacenter networks.

 When a client receives a successful write response, the operation has been written and synced to disk.
 The replication level is configurable.
-Operations are by default written on all replicas before sending a response.
+Operations are by default written on all available replica nodes before sending a response.
+“Available” here means being Up in the cluster state, which is determined by the fault-tolerant, centralized Cluster Controller service.
+If a cluster has a total of 3 nodes, 2 of these are available and the replication factor is 3, writes will be ACKed to the client if both the available nodes ACK the operation.

 On each replica node, operations are persisted to a write-ahead log before being applied.
 The system will automatically recover after a crash by replaying logged operations.
 Writes are guaranteed to be synced to durable storage prior to sending a successful response to the client, so acknowledged writes are retained even in the face of sudden power loss.